 - Using fresh fruit is best since frozen fruit will not release as much flavor and may also fall apart more easily.

 - Get yourself a cute water bottle.
 You’ll drink more water that way.
-You can even create your own water bottle design.

 - Freeze dried fruits are awesome for infusing.
 I actually feel like my waters are more potent when I use them.
 You can pick up some of my favorite freeze dried goodies HERE.